grave019/E-Commerce-Back-End/README.md

   ## Goals

-  To connect a backend to working front end.
-This required utilizing GET, POST, PUT,  DELETE, Routes to be utilized in insomnia.
+  To connect a backend to working server to a front end application.
+This required utilizing GET, POST, PUT,  DELETE, Routes to be utilized in Insomnia.
+Heading into this project I had difficulties working with Insomnia.
+This application helped me learn a tool that I wasn't very comfortable with before hand.
+I definitely feel like I accomplished this goal.

   ## Usage

-  Connect back end to a front end e-commerce site.
+  Connects a backend server to a front end e-commerce site.

   ## Installation

-  First, install the dependencies by running "npm i".
+ * First, install the dependencies by running "npm i".

-  Second, open your my sql and enter schema with a live host and create a database to to connect to.
+ * Second, open your my sql and enter schema with a live host and create a database to to connect to.

-  Third,  "npm run seed" after the .env file is utilized with a proper username and password.
+ * Third,  "npm run seed" after the .env file is utilized with a proper username and password.
 A Screenshot below shows successful running of the command.

-  Fourth, enter npm start.
+ * Fourth, enter npm start.
 This will activate the local host to be manipulated at localhost:3001.

   ## Test